theharshgupta/urap-scrape/README.md

 # Module CT - Spring 2020
 - The `CT` folder contains all the files necessary for scraping from https://www.energizect.com/compare-energy-suppliers.
-- Running `python3 main.py` once inside the `CT` folder will scrape data for both EverSource and UI service territories and stores them as CSVs within the data - folder.
+- Running `python3 main.py` once inside the `CT` folder will scrape data for both EverSource and UI service territories and stores them as CSVs within the data folder.
-- You will need `smtplib, ssl, selenium, difflib, time, bs4, os, csv_diff, datetime, csv`.
+- You will need `smtplib, ssl, selenium, difflib, time, bs4, os, csv_diff, datetime, csv, webdriver`.
 A majority should come preinstalled with python, but you can install any that you're missing by running `pip install -r requirements.txt` when inside the `urap-scrape` folder.
+- Running `python3 var_scrape.py` inside the `CT` folder would generate a HTML file for both EverSource and UI service territories, containing the past variable rates for all suppliers for the most recent 12 months.
+The code will take awhile to run, and make sure your device does not go to sleep while scraping the website.
+- After running `python3 var_scrape.py`, run `python3 var_parse.py` to parse the previous data into the csv form.

 # Module - Texas - Spring 2020
 The `texas` module folder contains all the files for scraping plans. `texas\efl` contains scripts for PDF parsing.